rgolang/rgo/README.md

 >Easy to start, hard to master.

-Mathematical notation is separated from code grammar using single quotes `'`, for example:
+Mathematical notation is separated from code grammar using round brackets `()`, for example:

 ```rgo
 grammatical code (mathematical code) grammatical code